TypicalHog/THCrypt/README.md

 **THCrypt -d password.txt image-enc.jpg image-dec.jpg**

 ## Drag & drop
-Simply just drag the file onto the THCrypt.exe
+Just simply drag the file onto the THCrypt.exe

 Note: You should create key.txt file beforehand.
-(16 characters should be sufficient)
+(16 characters long key should be sufficient)

 ### Demo
 https://goo.gl/HsVj3S

 I didn't have time to test it on any other platform but Windows :/

-I wanted to add the ability to pack multiple files/folders into 1 file and then encrypt it.
+I want to add the ability to pack multiple files/folders into 1 file and then encrypt it.

 Also wanted to encrypt the file names and convert them to base64.